biowdl/TALON-WDL/docs/index.md

     "Pipeline.talonConfigFile": "TALON specific configuration file",
-    "Pipeline.pipelineRunName": "A short name to distinguish a run.", "Pipeline.dockerImagesFile": "A file listing the used docker images.", "Pipeline.sampleWorkflow.presetOption": "This option applies multiple options at the same time to minimap2."
+    "Pipeline.pipelineRunName": "A short name to distinguish a run.", "Pipeline.dockerImagesFile": "A file listing the used docker images.", "Pipeline.sampleWorkflow.presetOption": "This option applies multiple options at the same time to minimap2, this should be either 'splice'(directRNA) or 'splice:hq'(cDNA)."
 }
 ```